 The Medical Museion is a relatively small museum and may easily be seen in less than an hour, although those with a particular interest in medical history could easily stay much longer.
 For casual visitors without a special interest in medicine, the admission may be a bit steep but travelers with the Copenhagen Card may find it worth stopping for a quick visit.

-The Medical Museion is at Bredgade 62 — in the same block as the Danish Design Museum and near the Marble Church and Amalienborg Palace.
+The Medical Museion is at Bredgade 62 — in the same block as the Danish Design Museum and near the Marmorkirke Metro station, the Marble Church, and Amalienborg Palace.
 The museum is in a late 18th-century building with many steep stairs and no elevators.
 It is totally inaccessible to wheelchair users.